Rajeshzealster/Dynamic-deployment_workshop-demo/README.md

 Now, you can observe the sensor-generated values on the mqtt-server’s sensor/data topic.

 We had setup the thresholds of 30 and 70 for temperature and humidity respectively.
 So, whenever the values goes beyond the threshold, you can see the actuator (here the servomotor) performing some work (rotates on to left for opening).
+Whenever, it feels temperature and humidity values are normal (below thresholds) for 30 secs, rotates towards right for closing.